Committee on Standards in Public Life: 2021 review

 In September 2020, the committee commenced a detailed review into processes in Westminster.
 In its interim and final reports of July and November 2021, it noted that transparency relating to lobbying was "poor", and it recommended tightening up the rules governing the conduct of ministers and senior civil servants.
 A survey conducted by the committee found that the COVID-19 pandemic had exposed poor behaviour by politicians, including breaches of lockdown rules and the awarding of public procurement contracts to ministers' friends.
 Survey participants were said to be "visibly angry as they recounted the strict pandemic rules they had to follow, which they believed were disregarded by various politicians who subsequently faced few or no consequences."
 The committee's final report found the effectiveness of ethics regulators in Whitehall had "not kept pace with wider changes" and that there was a "particular need for reform in central government".
 Lord Evans called for more power to be given to the independent adviser on ministerial standards, and for these stronger rules to be written into law.

 2021 concerns about appointments to the committee

 In 2021, the committee's only non-white member Monisha Shah came to the end of her five-year appointment to the committee, and on 1 August new members Ewen Fergusson and Gillian Peele were appointed.
 The committee's chair, Lord Evans, wrote to the Cabinet Office minister reporting concerns about the committee's "lack of visible diversity now as a group" and said that the watchdog "needs to be representative of the people we serve."
-The appointment of Ewen Fergusson was criticised as "cronyism" by the Labour Party as he had been a member of the Bullingdon Club at Oxford at the same time as Boris Johnson.
+The appointment of Ewen Fergusson was criticised by the Labour Party as "cronyism", as he had been a member of the Bullingdon Club at Oxford at the same time as Boris Johnson.
 Former committee chair Sir Alistair Graham attacked the appointment as a "pathetic" attempt to recruit an old friend of the Prime Minister to an independent committee.